 REASON FOR JUVENILE CRIMES IN INDIA

 There are many factors contributing towards the criminal nature of the youth.
 Most of these youths come from families of discord or abuse.
-Peer pressure, neighborhood also influence the development of a child.
+Peer pressure and neighborhoods also influence the development of a child.
 Poverty is also one of the main causes for a delinquent youth.
-Although education plays an important role in molding the future citizens, the system somewhere lacks in the ability of holding the attention of non-bookish and non-academic individuals and thus contributes towards many cases of juvenile delinquency.
-Delinquents are typically those who take studies like a burden and on being rebuked turn towards crime.
+Although education plays an important role in moulding the future citizens, the system somewhere lacks in the ability of holding the attention of non-bookish and non-academic individuals and thus, contributes towards many cases of juvenile delinquency.
+Delinquents are typically those who take studies like a burden and upon being rebuked, turn towards crime.
 Crime committed by children under statutory age is known as juvenile delinquency.
 As per the statistics released by the National Crime Records Bureau (NCRB), juvenile criminals between 16 and 18 years accounted for more than 60% of the crimes registered against minors in India in 2013.
 In fact, the number of juveniles in conflict with law has increased by a significant number in recent times.
 This also included the modesty of women being outraged.